Kenichiro-Wada/aws-lambda-recursion-detection/README.md

 An environment will be created using AWS CDK to validate the "[Detecting and stopping recursive loops in AWS Lambda functions](https://aws.amazon.com/blogs/compute/detecting-and-stopping-recursive-loops-in-aws-lambda-functions/)" announced in July 2023.

+There was an update in October 2024 [Update](https://aws.amazon.com/about-aws/whats-new/2024/10/aws-lambda-detects-stops-recursive-loops-lambda-s3/), and now it also detects and stops loops between S3, so I have noted the corresponding measures.
 The configurations that can be verified are as follows

 - Loop with Amazon SQS With Dead Letter Queue